 Wheezing, coughing (may be mistaken for hairballs), increased breathing effort/rate

 Increased frequency of defecation, softer stools or diarrhoea, weight loss, vomiting

-Likewise, cats with digestive signs may require blood tests and/or stool analysis first, or cats with respiratory symptoms may need blood tests and x-rays, to help rule-out other common reasons for both of these signs.
+Likewise, cats with digestive signs or respiratory symptoms may require further investigations first, such as blood tests, stool analysis, or x-rays, to help rule out other common reasons for both of these signs.